QueEnHeavEn21/Animal-classification-using-Decision-Trees/README.md

 - *GitHub_Assignment.ipynb*: This is the core Jupyter notebook where you'll find the entire implementation of the decision tree model.
 The notebook includes data loading, preprocessing, model training, evaluation, and visualization.
 - *animals.csv*: This dataset includes various features of animals that are used for classification.
-- *vertebrate.csv*: An additional dataset focusing on vertebrate animals with specific features relevant to classification.
+- *vertebrate(4).csv*: An additional dataset focusing on vertebrate animals with specific features relevant to classification.

 ## How to Get Started